Why image using volume electron microscopy?

 The general workflow of volume-EM is as follows: a sample is (i) embedded in resin, (ii) sectioned into small slices (Figure 1), (iii) imaged using a transmission or scanning electron microscope, and then (iv) the images are stacked into a 3D dataset and analyzed.
 When analyzing the volume-EM images, one of the most crucial first steps is to perform segmentation of an object of interest, such as a cell organelle.
 Executing this manually is time-consuming, especially for imaging large volumes, so automation is needed.

 Figure 1: Samples are sectioned as part of the volume electron microscopy workflow.

 How can image segmentation of organelles be automated?

 Automation can be done using artificial intelligence (AI).
-For segmentation of organelles in volume-EM images, a subfield of AI called deep learning (DL) has become adopted recently .
+For the segmentation of organelles in volume-EM images, a subfield of AI called deep learning (DL) has been adopted recently .
 To create a volume-EM segmentation algorithm, a large dataset is always needed for training the model.
 The DL model is then usually trained on 3D information about the features of the organelle.
-It can in this way learn to recognize the organelle that has to be segmented from the examples in the train dataset.
+It can in this way learn to recognize the organelle that has to be segmented from the examples in the training dataset.
 Then, it is evaluated using the test dataset, in which it has to segment the organelle.
-The model is tuned and subjected to iterations of training-testing-tuning, so that the model can automatically segment the organelle in the subsequently given images successfully.
+The model is tuned and subjected to iterations of training-testing-tuning so that the model can automatically segment the organelle in the subsequently given images successfully.

 A previous bottleneck was that it used to be quite hard to find AI models in general that performed well at segmentation tasks.
 Fortunately, a repository called BioImage.io facilitates this by providing an overview of the available AI image analysis models and training data, for researchers in the field of biology.
 The repository also includes segmentation algorithms and training data sets for volume-EM.